Mfrozzz/App-recipe/README.md

 ```
 2. Get the Spoonacular API to access the recipes
    * Register at [Spoonacular](https://spoonacular.com/food-api) by clicking "Start Now"
-3. Install PostgreSQL in your environment or configure a cloud database
+3. Install PostgreSQL in your environment or configure a cloud database, for example:
    * [PostgreSQL](https://www.postgresql.org/download/)
    * [ElephantSQL](https://www.elephantsql.com/)
    * [Aiven](https://aiven.io/)